lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 ```

 ### Results
-Here's the trends of the top 5 skills of data analyst jobs in 2023:
+Here's the how the top 5 skills of data analyst jobs were trending in 2023:

 ![Trending Top Skills for Data Analysts in the US](images/Trending_Top_Skills_for_Data_Analysts_in_the_US.png)

-*Bar graph visualizing the trending top skills for data analysts in the US.*
+*Bar graph visualizing the trending top skills for data analysts in the US in 2023.*

 Insights:
-- **Consistent Demand for SQL**: SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.
+- SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.
-- **Rising Importance of Excel**: Excel experienced a significant increase in demand starting around September, surpassing both Python and Tableau by the end of the year.
+- Excel experienced a significant increase in demand starting around September, surpassing both Python and Tableau by the end of the year.
-- **Fluctuations in Python and Tableau**: Both Python and Tableau show relatively stable demand throughout the year with some fluctuations but remain essential skills for data analysts.
+- Both Python and Tableau show relatively stable demand throughout the year with some fluctuations but remain essential skills for data analysts.
 Power BI, while less demanded compared to the others, shows a slight upward trend towards the year's end.

 ## 3. How well do jobs and skills pay for Data Analysts?

-To identify the highest-paying roles, I only got jobs in the United States and looked at their median salary across some of the most common data jobs like Data Scientist, Data Engineer, and Data Analyst.
+To identify the highest-paying roles and skills, I only got jobs in the United States and looked at their median salary.
+But first I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Analyst, to get an idea of which jobs are paid the most.

 View my notebook with detailed steps here: [4_Salary_Analysis](/project_python/).